ctsexton/portfolio/static/content.md

       - QGIS
     link: https://la.railstats.org
     code: https://github.com/metro-ontime
-    description: Performance tracking engine and front end app for the Los Angeles Metro Rail Network.
+    description: Performance tracking for the Los Angeles Metro Rail Network.
     bullets:
-      - Worked as a Senior Developer, leading a partnership between Hack for LA & LA Metro.
+      - Lead a partnership between Hack for LA & LA Metro to build an open-source on-time performance tool for the train network.
-      - Wrote a train network monitoring tool in Python (open source too!), which tracks vehicle positions over time and runs automated performance measurements, uploading results to AWS S3 on an hourly basis.
+      - Architected & coded a data analysis engine in Python to track vehicle locations over time and run automated statistical analyses continuously.
-      - Optimized Python execution time on large data sets with Pandas and Numpy libraries.
+      - Optimized Python execution on large data sets with Pandas and Numpy libraries, reducing computation time by 80%.
-      - Using React, I developed the statistical summary and trip visualizer pages for the front end.
+      - Wrote unit tests to improve reliability, resulting in robust codebase that copes with challenging time and scheduling conditions.
-      - Designed responsive page layouts with Material-UI, implementing Material Design best practices for mobile-first web applications.
+      - Using React and Highcharts, I developed the statistical summary and Marey Diagram views for the front end site.
     id: railstats
     image: demo.jpg
   - title: Fantasmo